Hexamethylbenzene: Nomenclature and properties

-According to the Blue Book, this chemical can be systematically named as 1,2,3,4,5,6-hexamethylbenzene.
+The complete IUPAC name for this compound is 1,2,3,4,5,6-hexamethylbenzene.
 The locants (the numbers in front of the name) are superfluous, however, as the name hexamethylbenzene uniquely identifies a single substance and thus is the formal IUPAC name for the compound.
 It is an aromatic compound, with six π electrons (satisfying Hückel's rule) delocalised over a cyclic planar system; each of the six ring carbon atoms is sp2 hybridised and displays trigonal planar geometry, while each methyl carbon is tetrahedral with sp3 hybridisation, consistent with the empirical description of its structure.
 Solid hexamethylbenzene occurs as colourless to white crystalline orthorhombic prisms or needles with a melting point of 165–166 °C, a boiling point of 268 °C, and a density of 1.0630 g cm−3.
 It is insoluble in water, but soluble in organic solvents including benzene and ethanol.

 Hexamethylbenzene is sometimes called mellitene, a name derived from mellite, a rare honey-coloured mineral (μέλι meli (GEN μέλιτος melitos) is the Greek word for honey.)
 Mellite is composed of a hydrated aluminium salt of benzenehexacarboxylic acid (mellitic acid), with formula Al_{2}[C_{6}(CO_{2})_{6}]•16H_{2}O. Mellitic acid itself can be derived from the mineral, and subsequent reduction yields mellitene.
 Conversely, mellitene can be oxidised to form mellitic acid:

 Treatment of hexamethylbenzene with a superelectrophilic mixture of methyl chloride and aluminum trichloride (a source of Meδ⊕Cl---δ⊖AlCl3) gives heptamethylbenzenium cation, one of the first carbocations to be directly observed.